• About Lovely Etc.

 6. Cute Farmhouse Christmas Ornaments

-Classic Farmhouse Christmas tree with buffalo plaid ribbon, red berries and pinecones, and lots of handmade farmhouse ornaments.
-There are lots of ideas in this post for creating your own farmhouse Christmas tree on a budget.
+Classic Farmhouse Christmas tree with buffalo plaid ribbon, red berries and pinecones, and lots of handmade farmhouse ornaments next to a basket on the coffee table with a mini Christmas tree and bowl of glittered Christmas bulbs.

 And that’s our Christmas tree!